CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 looked into making custom upgrades yet, but it is something I want to do eventually.
 There are a decent number of unused upgrades in the game's code that I've enabled though, so you'll probably see some stuff you've never seen before.

+## I don't like the mutators.
+Go to `Options > Mod Options > Criminal Dawn` and you can change the mutator mode.
+There are four options:
+- **Off:** No random mutators will generate.
+Friendly Fire (Hard+) and Winters' Shields (Death Wish+) will still be enabled.
+- **On:** Number of mutators will scale with heist number (1 mutator for first heist, 2 for second heist, etc).
+- **On + Scaling (default):** Number of mutators will also scale with items received in the same way as difficulty.
+- **Inverted Scaling:** Number of mutators will start maxed out (based on difficulty setting), but decrease as you receive items.

 ## I keep getting [heist] and it sucks.
 Go to `Options > Mod Options > Criminal Dawn` and you can disable any heist in the game.